-The doctor is insulting!
+The doctor is in-sulting

 Turn on the television, pick up a health magazine, go to most any senior citizen event and you’ll be strongly encouraged to get those annual checkups.
-And that’s good – we all need to hear that and we all need to do that.
-But when you do… while you wait, you are prepared “editorially” for what’s behind the closed doors.
+And, that’s good.
+We all need to hear that and we all need to do that.
+But…. when you do … while you wait, are you prepared “editorially” for what’s behind the closed doors.

 Thumbing through the available magazines you’ll find a variety of physical conditions that could besiege you – from shingles to sleep apnea to fluid retention to varicose veins.

 Scattered among the magazines are several pamphlets about pre-need funeral planning that includes insurance, good deals on burial plots and options for a family meal along with the variety of services offered including cremation and natural burials.